AndrewKralovec/FantasyCriticBot/README.md

 ## Usage
 Once but is running these are the current commands.
-- say: Echos back the command you type.
-Used for testing.
-- standings: Leagues standings.
--
 | Name  | Description |
 | ------------- | ------------- |
 | say  | Echos back the command you type.
 Used for testing.  |